 When is the Best Time to Enjoy Wachau Apricots in Krems?

 If you’re doing a river cruise down the Danube in spring you’re in luck because you’ll sail along hills sprinkled with pinky white apricot blossoms.
-You can also walk the apricot trail, a 4.5 kilometer circular trail that starts at Weinhof Aufreiter winery.
+You can also walk the apricot trail, a 4.5 kilometre circular trail that starts at Weinhof Aufreiter Winery.

 If you’re visiting the Wachau Valley in July you’re even more in luck because you can buy apricots fresh from a fruit stand.
 You can also go to the Alles Marille Apricot Festival and applaud the Apricot King and Queen as they parade through the streets and then sample specialties such as apricot dumplings and apricot punch.